Study of the operational characteristics of a child’s activity. Determination of quality characteristics of processes in an educational institution

 With children of this age, you should not use more than 5-7 words to memorize (rain, fire, day, lunch, fight, gift, answer, holiday, neighbor).
 With children of senior preschool and primary school age, you can use 7-8 words, words such as grief, friendship, strength.

-Instruction 2:“You need to remember the word“ morning ”.
-Look carefully, which card can remind you of the morning. "
+Instruction 2:“You need to remember the word “morning.”
+Look carefully which card can remind you of the morning.”

 Instruction 3:“Look at this picture.
 What word did you remember when you chose her?
-Remember this word. "
+Remember this word."

 Indicators:

-The availability of mediation as a logical operation;
+Availability of mediation as a logical operation;

-Adequacy of the selection of a mediator;
+Adequacy of selection of the intermediary link;

 Adequacy of the child’s explanation of the logical connection;

-The number of correctly reproduced words
+Number of words correctly reproduced

-Age standards for performance
+Age standards for fulfillment

-Mediation as a process is available to children from 4.5-5 years of age with a little organizing help from an adult;
+Mediation as a process is available to children starting from 4.5-5 years of age with a little organizing help from an adult;

-An example of the implementation of the technique
+An example of the technique

 Word